JuliaSmoothOptimizers/RegularizedOptimization.jl/docs/src/examples/basic.md

 Suppose for example that we don't want to use a quasi-Newton approach and that we don't have access to the Hessian of f, or that we don't want to incur the cost of computing it.
 In this case, the most appropriate solver would be R2.
-For this example, we also choose a relatively small tolerance by specifying the keyword arguments `atol` and `rtol` across all solvers.
+For this example, we also choose a tolerance by specifying the keyword arguments `atol` and `rtol` across all solvers.

 ```@example basic
 using RegularizedOptimization

-out = R2(regularized_pb, verbose = 10, atol = 1e-3, rtol = 1e-3)
+out = R2(regularized_pb, verbose = 100, atol = 1e-6, rtol = 1e-6)
 println("R2 converged after $(out.iter) iterations to the solution x = $(out.solution)")
 ```